Doug Mientkiewicz: Boston Red Sox

-Controversy resulted when the Red Sox asked for the ball's return, and Mientkiewicz refused to give it back.
+Controversy resulted when Mientkiewicz joked to a reporter that he would sell the ball.
+The Red Sox then asked for the ball's return so it could be displayed in a museum, and Mientkiewicz refused to give it back.
+He talked directly with team president Larry Lucchino and principal owner John Henry about the ball.
+Years later, Mientkiewicz said he suggested that a portion of the admissions should go to charity, but Lucchino refused.
 Shortly after his January 27 trade to the New York Mets, Mientkiewicz and the Red Sox reached an agreement that the Red Sox would hold the ball temporarily and could display it across New England, along with the World Series trophy.
 The agreement called for Mientkiewicz to get the ball back at the end of 2005 unless the ultimate issue of ownership has been otherwise resolved.
 In the controversy that followed, Mientkiewicz received death threats against himself and his wife.

 On November 30, 2005, lawyers for the Red Sox filed suit in Suffolk Superior Court asking the court to place the ball in a secure location until ownership was decided.
 The club's legal team said that Mientkiewicz had gained possession of the ball only because he was a Red Sox employee and that the ball remained the team's property.
+The organization soon after dropped the case in order to grieve the issue in arbitration.
 On April 23, 2006, it was announced that he had reached an agreement with the Red Sox, and the ball would go to the Baseball Hall of Fame.

-Mets/Royals
+New York Mets

-Mientkiewicz began the 2005 season as the Mets' everyday first baseman, but lost his starting job to prospect Mike Jacobs by the end of the season.
+In January 2005, Mientkiewicz was traded to the Mets for minor league first baseman Ian Bladergroen and cash.
+He began the 2005 season as the Mets' everyday first baseman, but lost his starting job to prospect Mike Jacobs by the end of the season after missing time due to multiple injuries.

+Kansas City Royals

+Mientkiewicz signed a one-year deal with the Kansas City Royals.
 During the following season with the Kansas City Royals, he compiled a .283 batting average and 43 runs batted in, his most since playing with Minnesota.
 He was not offered a contract by the Royals, and on January 5, 2007, he signed a one-year deal with the New York Yankees.